 •Persistent, severe hypertension (eg, systolic blood pressure >160 or diastolic blood pressure >110) refractory to treatment

 •Use of vasoactive infusions to control blood pressure

 •Need for frequent blood sampling (eg, patients with coagulopathy, hemorrhage, severe renal or hepatic dysfunction), particularly for patients with difficult peripheral venous access

 •Need for frequent arterial blood gas monitoring (eg, patients with pulmonary edema and hypoxia)

-•For use of a minimally invasive cardiac output monitor to guide hemodynamic management (see "Intraoperative fluid management", section on 'Dynamic parameters to guide goal-directed therapy')
+•For use of a minimally invasive cardiac output monitor to guide hemodynamic management (see "Intraoperative fluid management", section on 'Dynamic hemodynamic parameters')

 ●Central venous catheterization – Central venous catheters (CVCs) and pulmonary artery catheters (PACs) are rarely used in parturients with preeclampsia.
 Indications for placement are similar to those for patients without preeclampsia, including difficult peripheral venous access, central administration of vasoactive infusions, and measurement of cardiac function and/or preload.
 (See "Monitoring during anesthesia", section on 'Other monitors of circulation'.)

 However, complication rates for central line placement are relatively high in patients with severe preeclampsia [7,8], and there are no randomized trials to support the use of CVCs .
 Placement of a CVC or PAC takes time, and should not delay delivery for patients with severe preeclampsia.